wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.11 =
+* Enhancement: Beautified error message dialogs
+* Enhancement: Latitude and longitude can be now separated by semi-column as well as by comma
+* Enhancement: Revisited some JS functions and made them smaller
+* Enhancement: Checking for jQuery version when using parseJSON function
+* Commented on jQuery.noConflict(); as it is actually interfered with some themes poorly written JS
+* Bug: IE7 and IE8 could not display more than one map on the page

 = 7.0.10 =
 * Enhancement: Added OpenStreetMap (OSM) as an additional map type.
 User can select whether to view Google map imagery or OpenStreetMap imagery.